jamesontwowheels/ukc-practice-stages/deep_blue/readme.txt

 //Tech Debt
 - Point the main pages to a single place for images/css/etc
 - Unified footer
-- Shutter the starts
-- App download page
+- Teams or Solo option.
 - Better leaderboard
+- That damn countdown
+- Email reminder for passwords
+- Segment the code

+//Features:

+- Shutter the starts >>         requires an admin mode/portal
 - Independent course loads (!)
-- Email reminder for passwords
-- Next game
+- Next game mechanics >>        requires the next game
-- That damn countdown
+- Multi-functional buttons

 Structure of app: